 Escaladieu Abbey, Cistercian monastery in Bonnemazon, France.

-Escaladieu Abbey is a Cistercian monastery in the Gascony region, built at the point where the Arros and Luz rivers meet.
-The structures show medieval architecture following Cistercian principles, with a church, cloister, and residential quarters arranged around a central courtyard.
+Escaladieu Abbey is a Cistercian monastery in Bonnemazon, in the Gascony region, built where the Arros and Luz rivers meet.
+It consists of a church, a cloister, and living quarters arranged around a central courtyard, following the plain architectural style typical of Cistercian buildings.

-The abbey was founded in 1142 as a daughter monastery of Morimond Abbey.
-Over the following centuries, it gave rise to eight more abbeys in Spain and two in the Gascony region, showing its growing spiritual and economic influence.
+The abbey was founded in 1142 as a daughter house of Morimond Abbey.
+Over the following centuries, it went on to establish eight monasteries in Spain and two in the Gascony region.

-The name comes from Latin Scala Dei, meaning ladder of God, which reflects the spiritual path that Cistercian monks followed in their daily lives.
-You can still see the spaces where community members gathered for prayer and shared their work.
+The name comes from the Latin Scala Dei, meaning ladder to God.
+The cloister and church still show the plain stone spaces where monks gathered for prayer and shared daily work.

 The community of curious travelers